 How well do you do the behaviors listed above?
-Write about two ways you could be more fair to others.
-How can you become better at these behaviors?
+Write about or draw two behaviors you could be better at.
+How can you become better at them?

-I need to be better at I can do better by I need to be better at I can do better by
+I need to be better at I can do better by I need to be better at I can do better by t's going on in the